ML-flash/Night_Watcher/README.md

 # Night_watcher Intelligence Gathering System

 A framework for monitoring and analyzing political media to detect authoritarian patterns and threats to democracy.
+This streamlined system includes enhanced memory capabilities for long-running investigations.

 ## 🚀 Quick Start (5 minutes)